manonthegithub/ex-deals-stream/README.md

 # Streaming tcp proxy-server example using Akka Streams.

-Connects to tcp-server (server connection is automatically restored on any kind of failure) and inifinitely reads events from it about stock deals, counts candlesticks ([wiki about candlesticks](https://en.wikipedia.org/wiki/Candlestick_chart)) from those events and broadcasts them to arbitrary number of clients that can connect to this proxy and consume candlesticks in realtime.
+Connects to tcp-server (server connection is automatically restored on any kind of failure) and inifinitely reads events from it about stock deals, computes candlesticks ([wiki about candlesticks](https://en.wikipedia.org/wiki/Candlestick_chart)) from these events and broadcasts them to arbitrary number of clients that can connect to this proxy and consume candlesticks in realtime.

 Project was built and run with **java 8** and **sbt 0.13.x**, proper working with other versions of java and sbt is not guaranteed.